 - Admission fee?
 The bazaar is free.

 - Is it family friendly?
-Yes, there are food vendors, performances, and inexpensive trinkets as well as more expensive items.
+Yes, there are family friendly performances, and inexpensive trinkets as well as more expensive items.
+Kids will enjoy eating food and taking in the festive atmosphere.

 - What is BAM?
 It's the Brooklyn Academy of Music, one of Brooklyn's oldest cultural institutions.
 Learn more about BAM.